 Edwards initially denied the rumors before coming clean to ABC News' Bob Woodruff, calling his affair with Hunter a "very serious mistake" and claiming it ended in 2006.
 The claim was later proven false when Edwards admitted he was the father of Hunter's daughter, who was born in 2008.

 Edwards now stands accused of illegally using campaign funds to cover up the affair by paying off Hunter and Young.
 Edwards denied knowing about the payments, a statement he has stood by since the 2008 "Nightline" interview in which he told ABC News' Bob Woodruff, "I never asked anybody to pay a dime of money.
 Never been told any money's been paid.
 It's an absolute lie."

 The extent to which Edwards knew about the payments is a crucial element in this case.

-Once a close friend and aide to Edwards, Young has emerged as Edwards' chief adversary in the trial.
+text: Once a close friend and aide to Edwards, Young has emerged as Edwards' chief adversary in the trial.
 Young, who has received immunity in exchange for serving as the prosecution's star witness, initially claimed paternity of Rielle Hunter's child.
 When revelations of the affair surfaced, Young, a married father of three, went into hiding, moving to California with his family -- and Hunter, allegedly at the expense of the Edwards campaign.